 A financially stable relative is often the best person to approach in the case that you do need a guarantor.
 However, bear in mind that retired people aren’t as favourable to some lenders as a guarantor.
 This is because they only have pension incomes rather than employment, so may not be in a position to pay your debt without depriving themselves of assets (like their home).

 Although a huge number of micro loan organisations operate internationally, there are companies offering micro loans to small businesses and individuals in the UK.
-They include Street UK and Oakam, the latter of which is regulated by the Financial Conduct Authority (FCA).

 At the moment, the UK Government is also offering a micro loan scheme for small businesses.
 These loans, known as the Bounce Back Loan Scheme, are of between £2000 and £50,000 and are designed for businesses that have been struggling during the coronavirus crisis.

 Crowdfunding is another way that micro loans have gained traction.
 In this case, individuals can choose to “crowdfund” or invest in certain projects that they deem worthy.
 Of course, this is not a straight-up donation like you might see for charity.
 It’s a boost for an entrepreneur, meaning those who invest should see a return when the business in question takes off.
 If you’ve got a solid idea that you think could make waves, setting up a crowdfunder could be a great idea.

 Micro loans can be a great way to kickstart your business, especially if your financial position means you’re unable to take out more traditional financial lending.
 They are designed to help out the most vulnerable in society, giving a boost to those from marginalised groups that might need it the most.